h43z/gobahn/README.md

-A very simple bahn.de cli and the first go program I have ever written :)
+A very simple bahn.de cli and the first go program I have ever written. :)